-I was participating in what will be a one year event amateur radio event called National Parks On The Air commemorating the Centennial year for the National Parks Service.
+I was participating in an amateur radio event called National Parks On The Air commemorating the Centennial year for the National Parks Service.
 The goal is for ham radio operators to use portable radio gear in NPS sites to make as many two-way radio contacts with other amateurs around the world, this promoting National Parks and showcasing the amateur radio hobby.

 There are 59 National Parks and dozens more NPS sites, ranging from historic battlefields to trails, scenic rivers, seashores and lakeshores and more – 483 in all.
 I opted to make the 250 mile trip from my Michigan home to the Sleeping Bear Dunes National Lakeshore, made up of 64 miles of beaches along Lake Michigan, two islands, 26 inland lakes, more than 50,000 acres of land, and the monumental 450-foot sand dunes from which it gets its name.

 Jennifer and I have been there many times over the years, but all of them in the summer and fall.